Gene Babb

-Gene Walter Babb (December 27, 1934 – December 2, 2018) is a former American football fullback and linebacker in the National Football League (NFL) for the San Francisco 49ers and Dallas Cowboys.
+Gene Walter Babb (December 27, 1934 – December 2, 2018) was an American football fullback and linebacker in the National Football League (NFL) for the San Francisco 49ers and Dallas Cowboys.
 He also was a member of the Houston Oilers in the American Football League (AFL).
 He played college football at Austin College.

 Early years

 Babb attended Odessa High School before moving on to the University of Texas.
 He later transferred to Austin College.
 Besides playing football, he also was a Golden Gloves boxer in college.

 In 1969, he was inducted into the Austin College Hall of Honor.
 The school also recognized him by creating the annual "Gene Babb Award" for the outstanding football player.